wissalkhl/DS2022/class/api/README.md

 An API is a web-based standard for computers to communicate with one another.
 They are useful in data science as a way of retrieving remote data, or publishing data and making it available to others.

+Fork and clone this repository to build your own API using a VS Code Devcontainer - https://github.com/uvasds-systems/fastapi-devcontainer/

 ## Methods

 - **GET** - fetch or retrieve data